webqit/oohtml/README.md

 });
 ```

-Now, other parts of the application are able to work in sync with the state of this element.
+Other parts of the application are also able to access the state of this element.

 ```js
 let collapsible = document.querySelector('my-collapsible');